In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Cut away any core from the cabbage; thinly slice the cabbage.

-Cook your protein and scallions
+Start cooking your protein and scallions

 Finish the tteokbokki

-Stir in the rice cakes, reserved cooking liquid, “oyster sauce” blend, ketchup, and as much gochujang and kimchi chile as you like and cook until the protein is cooked through, 1 to 2 minutes.
+Stir in the rice cakes, reserved cooking liquid, “oyster sauce” blend, ketchup, and as much gochujang and kimchi chile as you like and cook until your protein is cooked through, 1 to 2 minutes.
 Remove from the heat and season to taste with salt and pepper.

-- Time the rice cakes and mushrooms.
+- Fill a pot with water for the rice cakes and mushrooms.

 - Count the scallions.